2iw31Zhv/diffsmat_py/README.md

 * stable and fast differentiable rcwa
 * no relaxation needed for repeated eigenvalues
+* fast fourier factorization (fast convergence for small number of harmonics)
-* analytical Fourier transform (no convergence issue for low resolution grid)
+* analytical Fourier transform (converge for low-resolution grid)
 * topological optimization
 * support for more geometries (coming soon)
 * new algorithms for PIC design (coming soon)